infrae/infrae.wsgi/README.txt

 You can add two headers in your proxy in order to control the virtual
 hosting:

-- ``X-VHM-URL``: That would the complete URL of your site, where you want to see your Zope application, like ``http://www.mysite.com/application``.
+- ``X-VHM-URL``: That would the complete URL of your site, at which you want to see your Zope application, like ``http://www.mysite.com/application``.

-- ``X-VHM-Path``: That would be an optional path to Zope folder you see instead of the Zope root, lile ``/my/folder``.
+- ``X-VHM-Path``: That would be an optional path to the Zope folder you see at the given URL instead of the Zope root, lile ``/my/folder``.

 Testing